Piezoelectricity

 on the opposite face; current flows if we connect the two faces

 together to make a circuit.
-In the reverse piezoelectric electric, a
+In the reverse piezoelectric effect, a

 crystal becomes mechanically stressed (deformed in shape) when a